noahbarbaros/noahbarbaros/README.md

 Post-acquisition, I'm a PM @ Clover Labs and interning @ Wealthsimple in product for margin and options trading.

-Prior to this I did some other internships and consulting for startups backed by Y-Combinator, Accel, etc.
+Prior to this I did other internships and consulting for some awesome startups backed by Y-Combinator, Accel, etc.

 Drop me a line at noah@barbaros.ca if you wanna chat!